drop-games/eb-docs/docs/Blockchain.md

 The supply of Timeore is controlled directly by Hyperblade DAO, making sure players are rewarded fairly irregardless of their headcount. $SPR is still used for DAO governance and revenue sharing, and now Timeore functions as an another layer of protection from price instability for the main token.

+Furthermore, with how the stability of Timeore price and fair rewards distribution are essential, portion of the Spacerock will be used to supplement Timeore, including liquidity providing.

 ## In-game currency

 Besides being an investment vehicle, $SPR has intristic purpose of being the currency in Hyperblade ecosystem.

-All the trades are facilitated in $SPR (or $ETH converted to $SPR on the spot).
+**All trades are facilitated in $SPR (or $ETH converted to $SPR on the spot).**

 ### Hyperblade Marketplace

 Hyperblade Marketplace is where all of the HB related purchases are being made.
-It's a market where players trade their NFTs as well as purchase DLC and other game-related stuff.
-It is directly accessible in HB games as well as through a separate app on the web.
+It's the market where players trade their NFTs as well as purchase DLC and other game-related stuff.
+It is directly accessible in Hyperblade as well as through a separate app on the web.

 All trades are subject to a 4.5% fee that goes to HB Treasury.
 Gas fees are subsidised by the DAO (and low nontheless because of L2 integration).

 This is also where creators will be able to sell their NFTs and other items, including setting up re-sale fees and initial price.

-We want to promote active NFT/\$SPR trade, as this is where significant portion of revenues will be coming from.
+We want to promote active NFT-$SPR trade, as this is where significant portion of revenues will be coming from.
 And this is why we are adding functionality on top of basic trade, i.e. auctions, NFT re-fogring (like adding stickers or statistics on a sword) and more.

 The [NFT](NFT) section goes deeper on NFTs and their role in HB universe.

 ## Liqidity

-Liquidity is a necessary part of any healthy token economy.
+**Liquidity** is a necessary part of any healthy token economy.
 We're distributing **800,000 $SPR** during the public sale, which will be the first time $SPR will be available on the open market.
 Initial token sale is sensitive process that is going to have long term implications, so we have to make sure we'll do it the right way.
 The two current options in play are **Tokemak** and **Balancer Liquidity Bootstrapping Pool**.
 Both options allow for smooth price discovery, have reasonable capital reqirements, no explicit smart contract risk, and solid UX.

 ## Staking

-Staking is where the $SPR holders can earn interest on their investment.
+**Staking** is where the $SPR holders can earn interest on their investment.
 The purpose of it is to stabilize the token price and reward those who believe in the project.

 We are going to use the staking approach pioneered by _Illuvium_.
 After the launch of staking token holders will be able to stake/lock their $SPR into a smart contract that will yield $SPR rewards on a weekly basis.
 There are two ways how to go about it, with token locking or without.
 The duration of lock-up is up to the staker, and there is a rewards multiplier that increases the yields linearely.
 Minimum lenght is 1 week with a multiplier of 1x, maximum is 52 weeks with 2x multiplayer respectively.
 Unlike in regular staking, locked staking means that user won't be able to withdraw his staked token until the lock-up is over.